mihirp161/mihirp161.github.io/_posts/2020-01-27-barnsleysFern.md

   `(f4 is chosen 85% of the time)`
   `f4: xn+1 = 0.85 xn + 0.04 yn, yn+1 = -0.04 xn + 0.85 yn + 1.6`

 Underneath these matrix transformation, there is one common rule: first you do the dot product, and then you add and that gives you a next point which you store in a matrix.
 The resultant point would be in a 1 column, 2 rows matrix.
+Rather than storing the next points in the matrix, I have made a two vector x & y.
+Just like the matrix, vectors are arrays and works in similar fashion.

 In R, it looks something like this-